All Products

 Prerequisites

-1. The required data sources are configured.
-Before you configure a synchronization task, you must configure the data sources from which you want to read data and to which you want to write data.
-This way, you can select the data sources when you configure a synchronization task.
-For information about the supported data source types and the configuration of a data source, see Supported data source types and synchronization operations.
+1. The data sources that you want to use are prepared.
+Before you configure a synchronization task, you must prepare the data sources from which you want to read data and to which you want to write data.
+This way, when you configure a synchronization task, you can select the data sources.
+For information about the supported data source types and the addition of data sources, see Supported data source types and synchronization operations.

 Note